 F. All food and beverages that are provided, other than through sale, on the school campus during the school day (which may include for classroom parties and at holiday celebrations) shall comply with the food and beverage standards approved by the Principal.

 G. The food service program will provide all students affordable access to the varied and nutritious foods they need to be healthy and to learn well.

 H. Continuing professional development shall be provided for all staff of the food service program.

 The Board designates the building principals as the individuals charged with operational responsibility for measuring and evaluating the District's implementation and progress under this policy.
 The Superintendent shall develop administrative guidelines necessary to implement this policy.

-The Superintendent shall appoint a District-wide Wellness Committee that includes parents, students, representatives of the school food authority, educational staff (including physical education teachers), school health professionals, members of the public, and school administrators to oversee development, implementation, evaluation and periodic update of this policy.
+The Superintendent shall appoint a District-wide Wellness Committee that includes parents, students, representatives of the school food authority, educational staff (including health and physical education teachers), mental health and social services staff, school health professionals, members of the public, and school administrators to oversee development, implementation, evaluation and periodic update of this policy.
 The Wellness Committee shall be an ad hoc committee with members recruited and appointed annually.

 The Wellness Committee shall be responsible for:

 B. review of the District’s Wellness policy;